UNICORE-EU/uftp-docs/source/howto-test.rst

    :height: 32px
    :align: middle

-- Java 11 or later (OpenJDK or Oracle Java recommended)
+- Java 17 or later (OpenJDK recommended)

-- Python 3.6 or later
+- Python 3.9 or later

 - The UFTPD server *listening* port must be reachable through your firewall.
   If stateful firewall inspection is enabled, configure the port for FTP